Nice to meet you.

 Deep learning, a subset of machine learning, attempts to replicate the human processing of data by using algorithms inspired by the human brain.
 This algorithm reports the outcomes of “tasks” or scenarios that it has run over and over again, altering the scenario each time to further improve its outcome, which in this case is its mortality prediction.

 Random forest, another subset of machine learning, consists of a cluster of what are called decision trees.
 Decision trees distribute the collected data into specific classifications by using a yes/no branching system.
 In our case, these “classifications” are whether or not an individual is likely to die due to chronic illness.
-The classifications are collected from all the decision trees in the random forest and the most common classification is deemed the algorithm’s prediction.
+The classifications are collected from all the decision trees in the random forest, and the most common classification is deemed the algorithm’s prediction.

 Deep learning, random forest, and the Cox model

 Deep learning, random forest, and the Cox model all focused heavily on variables such as age, gender, and smoking history, but the models diverged on variables such as ethnicity and physical activity – things the Cox model put a heavy emphasis on.
-Deep learning alone put a heavier emphasis on variables such as the use of certain medications, alcohol intake, and exposure to job related hazards and air pollution.
+Deep learning alone puts a heavier emphasis on variables such as the use of certain medications, alcohol intake, and exposure to job-related hazards and air pollution.
 Random forest focused on variables such as body fat percentage, waist circumference, fruit/vegetable intake, and skin tone.

 Predicting mortality via AI – less scary than you'd think

 Curious about the historical advancements AI has made throughout the years?
-Check out the complete history of AI guide on G2.
+Check out the complete history of AI on G2.